tchomphoochan/tchomphoochan.github.io/about.md

 title: About Me       # you can also change the title.
 ---

 Hi.
 My name is **Thanadol Chomphoochan**.
 I usually go by "**Pleng**."
-I am from Thailand, though I currently reside in Cambridge, MA.
-I am currently a graduate student at MIT in Computer Science and Engineering.
 I am working with [Citadel][citadel]'s Global Quantitative Strategies (GQS) team in New York as a Quantitative Research Engineer.
+I was from Thailand.
+I did my undergrad and masters at MIT.

 You can contact me at [t.chomphoochan@gmail.com](mailto:t.chomphoochan@gmail.com).